Do you want to invite friends or family to come and visit you in Germany?

 Proof of financial status and sufficient funds

-This can be proved by the visitor submitting their own bank statements for the last three months or the host can sign a formal letter of obligation for the person they are inviting (Verpflichtungserklärung)
+This can be proved by the visitor submitting their bank statements for the last three months or the host can sign a formal letter of obligation for the person they are inviting (Verpflichtungserklärung).
+There is no need to send the original to South Africa, a scanned or e-mailed copy is sufficient.

 Verpflichtungserklärung – Sponsoring someone’s visit

-One of the requirements for both short-term and long-term (National) Schengen Visas is Proof of financial status and sufficient funds.
-When you want to sponsor someone’s visit, for example, your parents or other family members, and they cannot prove their own financial means, you need to complete a legalised letter of obligation or “Verpflichtungserklärung”.
-This form
+One requirement for both short-term and long-term (National) Schengen Visas is Proof of financial status and sufficient funds.
+When you want to sponsor someone’s visit, such as your parents or other family members, and they cannot prove their own financial means, you need to complete a legalised letter of obligation or “Verpflichtungserklärung.”
+This form can only

 Documents proving purpose of travel